emmantoby/my_portfolio/README.md

 # **My Portfolio Website**

-This website is created by me to store my works in web development and to showcase it to the entire World.
+This website was created by me to store my works in web development and to showcase it to the entire World.

 ## **Features Of my portfolio website**